 The Security Council’s open debates, briefings by the incoming and outgoing Presidencies, making monthly work plans of the Council open and available, drafting Annual Reviews of the Council’s work, meetings in Arria-format are positive steps forward and contribute well to the UN global governance agenda.
-Estonia supports all these efforts and is willing to support the cause after being elected as a non-permanent member to the Council.
+Estonia supports all these efforts support the cause after its election as a non-permanent member to the Council.

 Based on these convictions and aims Estonia joined the Accountability, Coherence and Transparency (ACT) Group in the UN that is a cross-regional group of 27 small and mid-sized countries working together to improve the working methods of the Security Council.
 The ACT mission statement is: “[t]he UN Security Council (UNSC), in its present composition, shall work in a more transparent, efficient, inclusive, coherent, legitimate and accountable way, both within its own structure, but also in relationship with the wider membership.